amangupta0709/Youtube-Search-and-Player/README.md

 1. It shows top 12 youtube video result of your search.

-2. On clicking at any video, it opens a new page containing the embedded video and a button to redirect to youtube page of the same video,
+2. On clicking at any video, it opens a new page containing the embedded video and a button to redirect to youtube page of the same video.

 ##### Features: